cyrusmsk/lang_benchmark/Readme.md

   * https://programming-language-benchmarks.vercel.app/problem/edigits
   * D implementation v1 based on Crystal

+## Additional info

 ### Why Crystal?

-On site of benchmark it uses quite simple implementation without any "hacks" with memory-allocations and multithreading/multiprocessing and shows a good results.
+Crystal uses quite simple implementation without any "hacks" with memory-allocations and multi-threading/multi-processing and shows a good result.

-### Compliing flags and options
+### Compiling flags and options

 For Crystal compilation used: